Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/🧠 Computing Methodologies/👽 Artificial Intelligence/Artificial Intelligence.md

 Most real situations are so complex that it is impossible to keep track of all the unobserved aspects; for practical purposes, they must be treated as nondeterministic.
 Taxi driving is clearly nondeterministic in this sense, because one can never predict the behavior of traffic exactly; moreover, one’s tires may blow out unexpectedly and one’s engine may seize up without warning.
 The vacuum world as we described it is deterministic, but variations can include nondeterministic elements such as randomly appearing dirt and an unreliable suction mechanism (Exercise 2.VFIN).

-One final note: the word ==**stochastic**== is used by some as a synonym for “**nondeterministic**,” but we make a distinction between the two terms; we say that a model of the environment is stochastic if it explicitly deals with probabilities (e.g., “there’s a 25% chance of rain tomorrow”) and “nondeterministic” if the possibilities are listed without being quantified (e.g., “there’s a chance of rain tomorrow”).
+One final note: the word ==**stochastic**== is used by some as a synonym for “**==nondeterministic==**,” but we make a distinction between the two terms; we say that a model of the environment is stochastic if it explicitly deals with probabilities (e.g., “there’s a 25% chance of rain tomorrow”) and “nondeterministic” if the possibilities are listed without being quantified (e.g., “there’s a chance of rain tomorrow”).

 ==**Episodic** vs. **sequential**==: In an episodic task environment, the agent’s experience is di- vided into atomic episodes.
 In each episode the agent receives a percept and then performs a single action.
 Crucially, the next episode does not depend on the actions taken in previous episodes.
 Many classification tasks are episodic.
 For example, an agent that has to spot defective parts on an assembly line bases each decision on the current part, regardless of previous decisions; moreover, the current decision doesn’t affect whether the next part is defective.
 In sequential environments, on the other hand, the current decision could affect all future decisions.4 Chess and taxi driving are sequential: in both cases, short-term actions can have long-term consequences.
 Episodic environments are much simpler than sequential environments because the agent does not need to think ahead.